coderefinery/reproducible-research/_episodes/03-snakemake.md

 ---
 layout: episode
-title: "Workflow management and tracking tools"
+title: "Workflow management tools"
 teaching: 5
 exercises: 5
 questions:
-  - "What are scientific workflow management systems all about?"
+  - "What are scientific workflow management systems?"
   - "Can such tools be adopted to your research?"
 objectives:
   - "Get familiar with Snakemake"